MyDuan/Sign-Language-Digits-recognize/README.md

 # web_app
-A sample web app create in Express framework
+A sample web app create in Express framework to do a sample picture image recognition.

 ## Abstract
 - Create a sample web-app by using Node.js [Express](https://expressjs.com/) framwork.
 - And this app is deploied in a Conoha VPS server.
 And can access in url: http://118.27.14.11/
 - In website, there is a method of Sign Language Digits recognize. -> [reference](https://qiita.com/PonDad/items/14d1d1c0e6e80a43e0b7)
-  - Use python Tensorflow.keras to train a deep CNN model (VGG16)
+  - Use python Tensorflow.keras to train a deep CNN model ([VGG16](https://www.pyimagesearch.com/2017/03/20/imagenet-vggnet-resnet-inception-xception-keras/), [paper](https://arxiv.org/abs/1409.1556))
     - Also build a simple python notebook experimental environment in floder [notebook](https://github.com/MyDuan/web_app/tree/master/notebook)
     - The training notebook file and some data prepare `.py` also in this floder.
   - Use Tensorflow.js to read the model, and use it to recognize the pictures which have "Sign Language Digits"